grace-notes/website/contents/topics/life-of-christ.md

 (d) In any event, there will be either a positive or a negative response.

-· With the positive response, the peace of the disciples is to come upon the house.
+&bull; With the positive response, the peace of the disciples is to come upon the house.

-· In the negative case, the peace is to return to the disciples.
+&bull; In the negative case, the peace is to return to the disciples.

-· Whatever this peace may be, it is something that the disciples can give or take back.
+&bull; Whatever this peace may be, it is something that the disciples can give or take back.
 It is genuinely up to them.

-- The imperative of entreaty has Christ giving them a polite command regarding the going and returning of peace.
+-- The imperative of entreaty has Christ giving them a polite command regarding the going and returning of peace.
 ELTHATO and EPISTRAPHETO are the two imperative mood verbs here.

-- Because of the imperative mood, you can see that the disciples have the volitional power to bring this peace.
+-- Because of the imperative mood, you can see that the disciples have the volitional power to bring this peace.

-· Luke 7:50 and 8:48 give clues as to the true nature of this peace.
+&bull; Luke 7:50 and 8:48 give clues as to the true nature of this peace.
 In each case, Christ tells someone He has just healed to go into peace.
 They are to enter into the inner peace that comes with a good relationship with God.

-· The peace is going to be just like what the Greek word SUNANAPAUSOMAI portrays in these verses:
+&bull; The peace is going to be just like what the Greek word SUNANAPAUSOMAI portrays in these verses:

-- Romans 15:32, “…so that I may come to you in joy by the will of God and find refreshing rest in your company.”
+-- Romans 15:32, “…so that I may come to you in joy by the will of God and find refreshing rest in your company.”

-- 1 Corinthians 16:18, “For they have refreshed my spirit and yours.
+-- 1 Corinthians 16:18, “For they have refreshed my spirit and yours.
 Therefore acknowledge such men.”

-- 2 Timothy 1:16, “The Lord grant mercy to the house of Onesiphorus, for he often refreshed me and was not ashamed of my chains…”
+-- 2 Timothy 1:16, “The Lord grant mercy to the house of Onesiphorus, for he often refreshed me and was not ashamed of my chains…”

-- Philemon 7, “…because the hearts of the saints have been refreshed through you, brother.”
+-- Philemon 7, “…because the hearts of the saints have been refreshed through you, brother.”

-· The peace is the refreshment that the disciples can bring to the hearts of those with whom they stay.
+&bull; The peace is the refreshment that the disciples can bring to the hearts of those with whom they stay.
 They eat meals and talk about Christ and the Kingdom; they sit around at night before bedtime and do the same.
 They share their enthusiasm as they relate their memories of two years on the road with the Messiah.

-· And of course it is a peaceful refreshment to these kingdom believers.
+&bull; And of course it is a peaceful refreshment to these kingdom believers.
 It is as close as many of them will get to the Messiah.

 (3) Part three: testify against the unworthy.